GM recalling hundreds of vehicles over potentially exploding Takata air bag inflators

 The inflators are among a group made by Takata that is under investigation by the agency but has not previously been recalled.

-The air bags in the General Motors recall have a moisture-absorbing chemical called a dessicant and were not part of previous recalls.
-GM says in documents posted by the government that the problem is limited to a specific lot of inflators made by Takata, and that other vehicles are not affected.
+The airbags in the General Motors recall have a moisture-absorbing chemical called a desiccant and were not part of previous recalls.
+GM says in documents posted by the government that the problem is limited to a specific lot of inflators made by Takata and that other vehicles are not affected.

-But Takata air bags with a dessicant are under investigation by NHTSA because they have the potential to explode and expel shrapnel.
+But Takata airbags with a desiccant are under investigation by NHTSA because they have the potential to explode and expel shrapnel.
 The investigation opened in 2021 covers more than 30 million inflators in over 200 models from 20 car and truck makers, including GM.

-The agency decided in May of 2020 not to recall the inflators with the dessicant, but said it would monitor them.
+The agency decided in May of 2020 not to recall the inflators with the desiccant but said it would monitor them.

-“While no present safety risk has been identified, further work is needed to evaluate the future risk of non-recalled dessicated inflators,” the agency said in a document opening the probe.
+“While no present safety risk has been identified, further work is needed to evaluate the future risk of non-recalled desiccated inflators,” the agency said in a document opening the probe.

 Spokesman Bill Grotz said one person was injured in the Camaro in Brazil, but the company has no other reports of this type of inflator rupturing or hurting anyone else.
 “GM is taking this field action out of an abundance of caution and with the safety of our customers as our highest priority,” Grotz said.
 He said he couldn’t give details of the manufacturing defect.